edumor/simpleswap-dapp/README.md

      - Select the token you want to swap (TokenA or TokenB).
      - Enter the amount to approve.
      - Click **Approve** and confirm the transaction in your wallet.
-    - **¿Qué monto ingresar?**
+    - **What amount should I enter?**
-      - Ingresa el monto en unidades decimales (por ejemplo, 1, 10, 100), no en wei.
+      - Enter the amount in decimal units (for example, 1, 10, 100), not in wei.
-      - La dApp convierte automáticamente el valor a wei (la unidad mínima del token) antes de enviarlo al contrato.
+      - The dApp automatically converts the value to wei (the token's smallest unit) before sending it to the contract.
-      - Si el token tiene 18 decimales (como la mayoría de los ERC20), 1 token = 1 000 000 000 000 000 000 (1e18) wei.
+      - If the token has 18 decimals (like most ERC20), 1 token = 1 000 000 000 000 000 000 (1e18) wei.
-      - Ejemplo: Si quieres aprobar 10 TokenA, escribe “10” en el campo de monto.
-La dApp enviará 10 000 000 000 000 000 000 wei al contrato.
+      - Example: If you want to approve 10 TokenA, write “10” in the amount field.
+The dApp will send 10 000 000 000 000 000 000 wei to the contract.
-      - Puedes aprobar exactamente el monto que vas a intercambiar, o un poco más si prefieres no repetir el approve en cada swap.
+      - You can approve exactly the amount you want to swap, or a bit more if you prefer not to repeat the approve for every swap.

 5. **Swap Tokens**
    - In the **Swap** section: